abelit/book-BigData/hive.md

 hive> select djjg,count(*) from a_qyzt group by djjg;
 ```

-* load hdfs data to hive
+* Load hdfs data to hive

   > hive&gt; load data inpath '/input/export.csv' into table a_qyzt;